remotestorage/armadietto/notes/S3-streaming-store.md

 # S3-compatible Streaming Store

+Note: S3-compatible storage trades the strong consistency of a file system for higher performance and multi-datacenter capability, so this store only offers eventual consistency.

-Streaming Stores can only be used with the modular server.
+Streaming Stores like this can only be used with the modular server.

-You should be able to connect to any S3-compatible service that supports versioning.
+## Compatible S3 Implementations

 Tested services include:

-Fully working implementations:

-* AWS S3
+### AWS S3

+* Fully working

+### Garage

+* doesn't implement versioning
+* doesn't implement If-Match for GET, which is not yet used but will be required to support Range requests

+### min.io (both self-hosted and cloud)

-Works, but web console can't be used with this:
+* web console can't be used with this, and probably won't ever

-* min.io (both self-hosted and cloud)
+### OpenIO

-Implementations with bugs that can't be worked around:
+Disrecommended — bugs can't be worked around

-* OpenIO [simultaneous delete]
+*  fails simultaneous delete test
+* doesn't implement DeleteObjectsCommand

+## Configuration

 Configure the store by passing to the constructor the endpoint (host name, and port if not 9000), access key (admin user name) and secret key (password).
-(If you don't pass any arguments, S3 will use the public account on `play.min.io`, where the documents & folders can be **read, altered and deleted** by anyone in the world.
+(If you don't pass any arguments, S3 will use the public account on `play.min.io`, where the documents & folders can be **read, altered and deleted** by anyone in the world!
 Also, the Min.IO browser can't list your documents or folders.)
 If you're using a AWS and a region other than `us-east-1`, include that as a fourth argument.
 You can provide these however you like, but typically they are stored in these environment variables:

 * S3_ENDPOINT
 * S3_ACCESS_KEY
 * S3_SECRET_KEY
+* S3_REGION

 For AWS, you must also pass a fifth argument — a user name suffix so bucket names don't collide with other users.
-By default, this is a dash plus `conf.host_identity`, but you can set `conf.user_name_suffix` to override.
+By default, this is a hyphen plus `conf.host_identity`, but you can set `conf.user_name_suffix` to override.

 Creating an app server then resembles: